Frequently Asked Questions

 First, yes, timber burns but, the thickness of logs used in our homes means that the surface carbonises or chars and this helps prevent the spread of fire.

 A log home will be safer in fire than a timber frame home for example as we use "massive" timber that should ensure the building structure remains standing, giving your family time to safely exit.
-Even steel framed homes will require the steel frame to have additional protection to protect the structure from the effects of fire - steel begins to lose its structural integrity in temperatures as low as 500 degrees C.
+Traditional builds are suspect as they use timber sections to support the roof for example often leading to collapse in the early stages of fire.

 Second, where required by Building Regulations treatments exist to coat the exposed timber surfaces in a fire retardant treatment that gives the structure a Class 0 Fire Rating - surface Spread of Flame.
 This is a once in a lifetime treatment and delivers permanent protection.